bagisto/bagisto-docs/docs/1.x/introduction/installation.md

 -   DB_PASSWORD
 ```

-- After asking the following options it will start the installation
+- To start the installation, provide the details of the following command prompts:
 ```sh
 -  Please select the default locale or press enter to continue [en]:
 -  Please enter the default timezone [Asia/Kolkata]: